Seven hundred and sixty one armless and legless corpses float around the inside of hangar ninety six, and they are all screaming at me.

 - The Pfhor seem to be making artificial humans, which are called simulacrums.
 They run up to you and explode, and it's almost impossible to tell which one it is.
 The creepy thing?
 You're told that they're robots, but sometimes, it's implied that they're captured humans ("Innocent Colonists") who had their blood replaced with a yellow liquid (that's explosive, too) and they had their brains adjusted so that they would run towards any human with a weapon.

-- The first soundtrack you hear in the first game is scary enough, considering the dark hallways and flickering lights in the human ship, but the first soundtrack you hear in the Pfhor ship is much worse.
+- The first BGM you hear in the first game is scary enough, considering the dark hallways and flickering lights in the human ship, but the first BGM you hear in the Pfhor ship is much worse.

 - "Landing", "Leela", and "Aliens Again" are also extremely creepy.
 Makes the dark corridors that much scarier.